 Consecrated in 1956, the Church of the Holy Spirit was built to serve the people of a rapidly growing new estate.
-A little over fifty years later, it remains an important part of the local community, offering facilities for a wide variety of meetings and events, as well as regular worship.
+Sixty years later, it remains an important part of the local community, offering facilities for a wide variety of meetings and events, as well as regular worship.

 The red brick building which serves a parish of approximately 12,000 people was built by Messrs Stephen Easten Ltd and designed by the Architects Newcombe and Newcombe.
 The design of the Kelham Chapel, built for the Society of the Sacred Mission in 1928 has a considerable influence on the building.